morningstarxcdcode/s3mini/README.md

-# s3mini | Tiny & fast S3 client built for the edge.
+# s3mini | Tiny & fast S3 client for node and edge platforms.

 `s3mini` is an ultra-lightweight Typescript client (~14 KB minified, ≈15 % more ops/s) for S3-compatible object storage.
 It runs on Node, Bun, Cloudflare Workers, and other edge platforms.
 It has been tested on Cloudflare R2, Backblaze B2, DigitalOcean Spaces, and MinIO.
 (No Browser support!)